YonghengZou/Optimization-for-Machine-Learning/requirement.md

-As long as you installed MATLAB, you can open the mlx files I uploaded using MATLAB.\
+As long as you install MATLAB, you can open the mlx files I uploaded using MATLAB.\
 Get MATLAB from https://www.mathworks.com/products/get-matlab.html.